How to structure successful sales incentive programs

 • Cash rewards

-It’s important to remember that not everyone is driven by cash-based incentives.
-Non-monetary incentives are a fun way to mix things up and to motivate reps with fun, alluring rewards that they may not otherwise spend their money on.
+It's important to remember that not everyone is driven by cash-based incentives.
+Non-monetary incentives are a fun way to mix things up with rewards that reps may not otherwise spend their money on.

 Some examples of non-monetary incentives include: